wallymathieu/assertfail/_posts/2010-07-30-simple-object-oriented-javascript.markdown

 - [http://www.crockford.com/javascript/inheritance.html](http://www.crockford.com/javascript/inheritance.html)
 - [http://bolinfest.com/javascript/inheritance.php](http://bolinfest.com/javascript/inheritance.php)

-Try to avoid object orientation when writing javascript.
-If you're doing small things then there is no need for the added complexity of object orientation (in javascript).
+Try to avoid object orientation when writing JavaScript.
+If you're doing small things then there is no need for the added complexity of object orientation (in JavaScript).